shannonhochkins/hakit/packages/addon/README.md

 ### Testing the Package

-To test changes to the create-editor package:
+To test changes to the addon package:

 ```bash
 # Build and pack the package